 The neuropsychology coders were considered the gold standard given their clinical background in cognitive assessment including administering and evaluating clock drawings.
 The weighted Kappa to assess inter-rater reliability between the two neuropsychology coders was .81.
 A Kappa for scores of 4 or 5 versus scores of 0 to 3 for the two neuropsychology coders was .93.
 Weighted kappas between each of the two lay coders against each neuropsychology coder (4 comparisons) ranged from .78 to .80; the kappa for scores of 4 or 5 versus scores of 0 to 3 ranged from .85 to .93.
-The high level of agreement between the lay and neuropsychology coders was used for NHATS.
+The high level of agreement between the lay and neuropsychology coders indicated that with training lay coders could accurately implement the scoring system used for NHATS.